Weather-related cancellation: North America

-In northern areas of the United States, where municipalities are well equipped to handle heavy snowfall, snow days occur when extreme winter weather events overwhelm typical efforts to safely clear main roads of snow and ice.
+In northern areas of the United States, where municipalities are well equipped to handle heavy snowfall, snow days occur when extreme winter weather events overwhelm typical efforts to safely clear main roads of snow and ice (1 to 2 feet of snow).
 Weather induced cancellations or delays can also happen in more temperate southern regions, which are traditionally less prepared to handle such situations.
 In areas less accustomed to snow—such as Atlanta, Dallas, Memphis, or Chattanooga—even small snowfalls of an inch or two may render roads unsafe, while in some large northern metropolitan areas, effectively mobilized plow and road salt crews can clear 10 or more inches of overnight snow and ice accumulation before the morning commute.

 In most areas, schools include extra days in their calendar as "built-in" snow days which allow a school to get in the minimum number of hours or days for instruction.
 When the number of snow days taken is less than the number of built-in days, the days are given back by extending Memorial Day weekend, or making the school year end earlier.
 Once the number of snow days taken exceeds the number of built-in days, the snow days must be made up.
 In other states, like New Jersey, all snow days must be made up.
-For example, schools may open school on some federal holidays, shorten spring break, or sometimes make the school year end later.
+For example, schools may open school on some federal holidays, shorten spring break, open on Saturdays, lengthen school days to reach the equivalent number of missed hours, turn early release days into full days, or sometimes make the school year end later.
 However, some schools are more forgiving, and do not mandate make-up days.
 In the event of heavy snow, tools have arisen to help students calculate the chance of a weather-related cancellation, most commonly snow days.